-What Can a Handyman Do in Oklahoma City in Oklahoma County, Oklahoma?
+What Can a Handyman Do Without a License in Oklahoma City in Oklahoma County, Oklahoma?

 Oklahoma does not have a single statewide “general contractor license” for small handyman work the way some states do; instead, licensing is primarily trade-based (electrical, plumbing, mechanical/HVAC) plus local (city) business licensing and permitting.
 In Oklahoma City/OKC metro, many handyman tasks can be done without a state contractor license, but regulated trades and permitted work still require properly licensed contractors and city permits.
 A common “handyman exemption” in Oklahoma practice is that unlicensed individuals may perform limited work that does not require a state trade license and does not trigger permitting—verify the exact scope with Oklahoma Construction Industries Board (CIB) and Oklahoma City Development Services before advertising or contracting.